hpmicro/rtt-debugger-support-package/README.md

-# -sdk-debugger-openocd-hpmicro
+# rtt-debugger-support-package
-SDK Debug Support Package for RT-Thread Studio
+Debug Support Package for RT-Thread Studio

+## Requirement
+First, Run `FTDI_InstallDriver.exe` in `tool/`

+## Description
+This package is required by the RT-Thread Studio to debug the SoC from HPMicro Semiconductor with FT2232.